andi-nl/ANDI-frontend/README.md

 The admin module can be found at: http://localhost:8000/admin/ You can log into the admin module with the superuser created earlier.

+Activation emails are printed in the terminal where Django is running.
+(Keep in mind that you may need to scroll back.)